-UK issues severe flood warnings; storm injures 9 in Germany
+UK grapples with severe floods, death toll expected to rise

 Britain’s environment secretary said climate change was making extreme weather events more common, but denied that Prime Minister Boris Johnson’s Conservative government was unprepared for such storms.

-“We’ll never be able to protect every single household, just because of the nature of climate change and the fact that these weather events are becoming more extreme, but we’ve done everything that we can do with a significant sum of money, and there’s more to come, ” Environment Secretary George Eustice said.
+“We’ll never be able to protect every single household, just because of the nature of climate change and the fact that these weather events are becoming more extreme, but we’ve done everything that we can do with a significant sum of money,” Environment Secretary George Eustice said.

 In Germany, at least nine people were injured in weather-related car accidents as high winds brought trees down onto roads and train tracks.

-In Trippstadt near the French border, the driver of a van and his six passengers were injured, some severely, when their vehicle ran into a fallen tree Monday morning.
-In Rostock in northeastern Germany, two people were injured when their car crashed Sunday into a fallen tree, the news agency dpa reported.

-A commuter train with 67 passengers also crashed into a fallen tree on the tracks in the western German city of Dortmund, but nobody was injured.
+A commuter train with 67 passengers also crashed into a fallen tree in the western German city of Dortmund, but nobody was injured.
 And in the German city of Hamburg, the city’s famous fish market was flooded for the second time this month.

-Further north, strong winds and heavy rains caused flooding, road closures and electricity outages across the Nordic and Baltic regions and forced the cancellation of several ferry crossings between Denmark and Norway.
+Further north, strong winds and heavy rains caused flooding, road closures and electricity outages across the Nordic and Baltic regions and forced the cancellation of several ferries between Denmark and Norway.

-In Denmark, th e southwestern city of Kolding was flooded as gale force winds and heavy rains battered the area.
-In nearby Horsens, police protectively evacuated inhabitants near Bygholm Lake out of fear that a levee would collapse.
-Emergency services had attempted to pump water out of the lake but heavy rains had increased the water level.
+In Denmark, the southwestern city of Kolding was flooded as gale force winds and heavy rains battered the area.
+In nearby Horsens, police protectively evacuated residents near Bygholm Lake out of fear that a levee would collapse.

-In southwestern Norway, more than half a dozen roads and several mountain passes were closed as the storm brought in snow and high winds.
+In southwestern Norway, more than half a dozen roads and several mountain passes were closed amid heavy snow and high winds.

-In Estonia, some 1,200 households were without electricity, the Baltic News Service reported.

 Olsen reported from Copenhagen.
-Jill Lawless in London contributed to this report,
+Jill Lawless in London contributed to this report.